 Turn off the Main Water Line

-Open a Faucet Supplied By the Frozen Pipe
+Turn On the Faucet Supplied by the Frozen Pipe

-If the frozen pipe is located behind a finished wall, you have three options:
+If the frozen pipe is located behind a finished wall, you should:

 - Turn up the thermostat and wait for the ice to thaw.